-This cold-cured fish needs to stand in the refrigerator for at least one day, so plan ahead.
+This cold-cured fish and popular appetizer needs to stand in the refrigerator for at least one day, so plan ahead.
 The resulting fresh, delicate taste will be worth the wait.

 Rinse salmon; pat dry with paper towels.
 Trim excess fat and bones, and pull out pin bones using kitchen tweezers.

 Combine fennel, sugar, salt, lemon zest, peppercorns, and caraway seeds.
 Line a rimmed baking sheet with plastic wrap.